emacs-mirror/emacs/mps/manual/html/_sources/pool/amc.txt

 - most objects die young;

-- objects that don't die young will live a long time;
+- objects that don't die young will live a long time.

-- most references are "backwards in time" (from younger objects to older objects).

 In the pool's :term:`generation chain`, specify the capacity and mortality of generations 0 to *n*\−1.
 Survivors from generation *n*\−1